teuben/teunix/docs/astronomy-on-ubuntu.md

 installation covered here is terminal based, that should be no surprise, though GUI alternatives exist.

-## 1. Window managers, and what not to cover
+## 1. Window managers, and what is not covered

-This is not the place to discuss your choice of a window manager (there are several good options), your daily mouse interactions will probably depend more on this choice than on the choice of the Linux distribution.
+This is not the place to discuss your choice of a window manager (there are several good options).
+Your daily mouse interactions will probably depend more on this choice than on the choice of the Linux distribution.
 Equally so, I spend a considerable time of my online life in an editor (emacs for me), but I will not discuss the choice of editors either.